DeanLight/spannerlib/tutorials/introduction.md

 ```

 ### Looks like something went wrong!
-Our goal was to append to each string in thhe table it's length.
+Our goal was to append to each string in the table its length.
 What we actually got is the length of each string appended to **all** the strings.
 <br>
-This happens becuase RGXLog stores all the inputs of ie function in an intput table and all the outputs in an output table.
+This happens becuase RGXLog stores all the inputs of each IE function in an input table and all the outputs in an output table.
 Then it's joining the input table with the output table.
 <br><br>
-Therefore, if we want append to each input to it's output, we have to do it mannualy.
+Therefore, if we want append to each input to its output, we have to do it manually.
 ### Second try:

 ```python